auth0/docs/articles/cms/wordpress/invalid-state.md

 The most common cause of the invalid state error is when the callback URL is cached on the server.

-Remove caching from all the URLs listed in the **Allowed Callback URLs** field for your Application in the Auth0 dashboard and test again.
+Exclude caching on your server for all the URLs listed in the **Allowed Callback URLs** field for your [Application Settings](${manage_url}/#/applications/${account.clientId}/settings) in the Auth0 Dashboard and test again.
+In addition, exclude caching the site URL (`/index.php` on a regular install) if it has an Auth0 URL parameter.

+Check to see if your server’s time is not set properly.
+The `BeforeValidException` error can occur when the token is perceived to have been generated before the current time, which can happen if the server times are off.
+You can check server time by using `echo current_time( 'c' )`.
+A temporary workaround may also be to modify the plugin to add a time offset if you cannot modify the server time, but it should be fixed for production.

 If that does not solve the issue, continue with the troubleshooting steps below.

 ### Cached cookies and URL parameters.